XIV · Anti-PatternsAnti-pattern

 Don't.
 Add traces, decision logs, and provenance from day one.
 See provenance-ledger, decision-log, lineage-tracking.

-And the patterns that stand alongside it, or against it —
+The patterns that counter or replace it —

-- alternative-toProvenance Ledger★★— Log every agent decision and state change with enough metadata to explain or reverse it later.
+• alternative-toProvenance Ledger★★Log every agent decision and state change with enough metadata to explain or reverse it later.

-- alternative-toDecision Log★★— Persist the agent's reasoning trace alongside its actions so post-hoc review can explain why.
+• alternative-toDecision Log★★Persist the agent's reasoning trace alongside its actions so post-hoc review can explain why.

-- alternative-toLineage Tracking★★— Track which prompt version, model version, and data sources produced each agent output.
+• alternative-toLineage Tracking★★Track which prompt version, model version, and data sources produced each agent output.

 Neighbourhood